dotnet/EntityFramework.Docs/entity-framework/core/logging-events-diagnostics/simple-logging.md

       Committed transaction.
 ```

-This content can be customized by passing values from [DbContextLoggerOptions](https://github.com/dotnet/efcore/blob/ec3df8fd7e4ea4ebeebfa747619cef37b23ab2c6/src/EFCore/Diagnostics/DbContextLoggerOptions.cs#L15) <!-- Issue #2748 <xref:Microsoft.EntityFrameworkCore.Diagnostics.DbContextLoggerOptions> -->, as shown in the following sections.
+This content can be customized by passing values from <xref:Microsoft.EntityFrameworkCore.Diagnostics.DbContextLoggerOptions>, as shown in the following sections.

 > [!TIP]
 > Consider using [Microsoft.Extensions.Logging](/aspnet/core/fundamentals/logging) for more control over log formatting.

 ### Using UTC time

-By default, timestamnps are designed for local consumption while debugging.
-Use `DbContextLoggerOptions.DefaultWithUtcTime` to use culture-agnostic UTC timestamps instead, but keep everything else the same.
+By default, timestamps are designed for local consumption while debugging.
+Use <xref:Microsoft.EntityFrameworkCore.Diagnostics.DbContextLoggerOptions.DefaultWithUtcTime?displayProperty=nameWithType> to use culture-agnostic UTC timestamps instead, but keep everything else the same.
 For example:

 <!--
     protected override void OnConfiguring(DbContextOptionsBuilder optionsBuilder)